1989chenguo/CloudComputingLabs/Lab3/README.md

 Your program should run correctly with 3 or more participants.

+**NOTE**: **Groups that have registered for demo 3 should at least finish the advanced version.**

-**3.1.5.3 Extreme version**
+#### **3.5.3 Extreme version**

-Your program should complete all the tasks described in `section 3.1.1-3.1.4`.
+Your program should complete all the tasks described in `section 3.1-3.4`.
 Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.

 In the advanced version, **participants may fail, and the network links may fail**.
 The participant and network link **failures can be both permanent or transient**, that is, if they fail, they may come back again at any time.